 Fellowships & Awards

-I am a Student Innovation Fellow (SIF) at the Center of Excellence for Teaching and Learning (CETL), Georgia State University.
-As an Innovation Fellow, I work on a host different projects that bring together academic and technological expertise to create new tools such as hybrid course modules, computational platforms that automate scenario building for advanced social science experiments.
-I also work with software teams to design data collection and mining platforms.
+Adnan was a Student Innovation Fellow (SIF) at the Center of Excellence for Teaching and Learning (CETL), Georgia State University.
+As an Innovation Fellow, he worked on a host different projects that bring together academic and technological expertise to create new tools such as hybrid course modules, computational platforms that automate scenario building for advanced social science experiments.
+Adnan also worked with software teams to design data collection and mining platforms.

-I am also a team member on a larger project called ‘Teaching Atlanta’.
+Adnan also served as a team member on a larger project called ‘Teaching Atlanta’.
 The project creates a public repository of teaching materials and multidisciplinary experts whose focus is exploring how urban spaces in Atlanta, interact with Art, Social Science, and Policy.

-I was awarded the Taiwan Fellowship for 2017 to conduct field research in Taiwan as well as the ASEAN region.
-The Fellowship contributed significantly towards my dissertation fieldwork concerning the role of systems and bureaucracies during democratization.
-The fellowship also allowed me to expand on my work within the domain of IR by exploring Taiwan’s engagement in South East Asia through the New Southbound Policy introduced by the DPP Government in the last 18 months.
-For the period of my fellowship, I was a Visiting Fellow at the Institute of Political Science (IPS) at National Sun Yat-Sen University in Kaohsiung (Taiwan).
-As part of the Fellowship, I gave multiple guest talks around universities in Taiwan.
+Adnan was awarded the Taiwan Fellowship in 2017 to conduct field research in Taiwan as well as the ASEAN region.
+The Fellowship contributed significantly towards his dissertation fieldwork concerning the role of systems and bureaucracies during democratization.
+The fellowship also allowed him to expand on his work within the domain of IR by exploring Taiwan’s engagement in southeast Asia through the New Southbound Policy introduced by the DPP Government in 2016.
+For the period of the fellowship, Adnan was a Visiting Fellow at the Institute of Political Science (IPS) at National Sun Yat-Sen University in Kaohsiung (Taiwan).